 He studied his Master’s degree in Classical Trumpet Performance at the Royal College of Music in London.

 Other performance highlights include:

-- 2017 Travelled and performed through South Africa as part of the Queens Baton Relay for the 2018 Commonwealth Games
+- 2017 Performed through South Africa as part of the Queens Baton Relay for the 2018 Commonwealth Games

 - 2018 Solo Didgeridoo performance at the Vatican